ReggieSean/FetchRecipes/RecipeLibrary/Sources/RecipeLibrary/RecipeLibrary.docc/RecipeLibrary.md

 To run the app, build the app with target set to a simulator or a physical iOS device.

 ## Focus Areas:
-I focused on these areas beacuse I tried to learn the patter of what make a good iOS.
+I focused on these areas beacuse I tried to learn the pattern of what make a good iOS.
 All three of these focuses improve the maintainability and extensibility of the code, and I agree with that Swift concurrency is the modern approach and it needs some more digging to its full potential.
 - Architecture: Good and clear architecture can bring the overhead down in future.
-It allows good extendability and and ergonomics for smooth development.
+It allows good extendability and ergonomics for smooth development.
 This project is mainly using MVVM architecture.
     - Model:
         All recipes in the file ``RecipeModel``.swift
     - ViewModel: